HunterCartier702/RHCSA-Home-Lab/README.md

 $ dnf repolist # to show new repo enabled
 # use http://, ftp://, or file://
 $ dnf repository-packages <repoID> list
+# use config-manager to create initial file and then edit to meet RHCSA question exam requirements
 ```

 Using DNF